yutannihilation/string2path/cran-comments.md

-This is a maintenance release to comply with the CRAN repository policy about reporting the version of rustc.
+This is a minor release to add some features related to emoji, plus bug fixes.